"Yesterday" & "Today"

 Co-author of MyWorld History: A World History Curriculum by Pearson

 Then, the day after I graduated from Lawrence University in Appleton, Wisconsin, I began a career in children’s publishing and have stayed there ever since.
 Over the course of eleven years, I worked for four companies as a children’s book editor.
 While on the job, I wrote mysteries in the Trixie Belden series, a collection of Christmas carols, and a 24-book concept series.
-Finally, about ten years ago, I started working at home, writing my own books for young people.
+Finally I started working at home, writing my own books for young people.

 I love getting the chance to explore subjects I’m passionate about, like music, and making them meaningful for kids.
 I’m nosy about people, for example, and the Lives of ... series allows me to snoop behind the closed doors of some of my favorite groups of (really strange) people.